dave-shapiro-o/LargeBinaryToDecimalConverter/README.md

   After conversion, multiplying each by the correct power of 2 according to its position

-this sped the processing time up quite a bit!
+This sped the processing time up quite a bit!